Manga: A Cruel God Reigns

 - Break the Cutie: Most of the main characters, but focused most directly on Jeremy.

 - Broken Bird: All of the girls, and Jeremy.
 Vivi gets her heart broken when Jeremy tells her he slept with a man Sandra's first husband dies, her next boyfriend abandons her, Greg cancels their engagement, she has a miscarriage, and she suspects Greg is abusing Jeremy.
-It is implied that Valentine was sexually abused, resulting in her Dumbstruck status.
+Valentine smothered her baby during a nervous breakdown, resulting in her Dumbstruck status.
 Nadia's heart is broken when Ian cheats on her with Jeremy and then breaks up with her, and of course Jeremy, whose case is the point of the whole series.

 - Broken Pedestal: Greg for Ian.
-Ian near idol worshiped his father, and you feel really bad for the poor guy when he finds out that his father was beating and raping his step-brother.
+You feel really bad for the poor guy when he finds out what his father was doing to his stepbrother.
 Especially considering this revelation leads to Ian's massive My God, What Have I Done? moment.